 The Micro Sprite is a superb 2-wheel kick scooter for adventurous tweens, teens – and even adults!

-The Sprite has unrivaled build-quality and rides smoothly and stably.
-It is perfect for both easy-going infrequent riders and adventurous ones who want to ride fast and furious!
+The Sprite has an unrivaled build quality and rides smoothly and stably.
+It’s perfect for both easy-going, infrequent riders and adventurous ones who prefer to ride fast and furious!

-Okay, so this is a glowing review, but that’s because we genuinely love this scooter.
-You can trust us because we actually test-ride the scooters we review.
-After a ton of reviews, our 8-year-old tester chose the Sprite to be her top pick.
+Why such a glowing review?
+Because we genuinely love this scooter, and you can trust us because we actually test-ride the scooters we review.
+After reading a ton of reviews, our 8-year-old tester chose the Micro Sprite as her top pick.

-Additionally, we interviewed families who have owned the scooter for more than a year.
-That way we hear an honest account of how each scooter survives real life.
+We also interviewed families who have owned this scooter for over a year.
+That way we gather honest accounts of how each scooter survives real life.

-The Micro Sprite passed the “real-life” family test with flying colors.
+Spoiler — The Micro Sprite passed our “real-life” family test with flying colors.

 Read on to learn what makes it so good.